 One sound that might not get your attention right away is a sneeze.
 But when your newborn keeps sneezing, you might wonder if something’s wrong or your baby is already sick.
 We have good news: If your baby sneezes, everything is perfectly fine.
 In fact, sneezing is a normal, early-life reflex that keeps your newborn’s airways clear for easy breathing.
-You can rest assured that the sweet little sneezes coming from your newborn are actually a positive sign of a developing respiratory system.
+You can rest assured that those sweet little sneezes are a positive sign of a developing respiratory system.

 Why Do Babies Sneeze So Much?

-The first 3-4 months of your munchkin’s life is a critical development period for their respiratory system.
+The first few months of life are a critical development period for an infant’s respiratory system.
 During this time, babies breathe primarily through their mouths.
 When they start to breathe through their noses, they can sneeze a lot as they get used to it.

 Arid air is a problem for people of all ages, and it can wreak havoc on your respiratory system.
-Without sufficient environmental moisture, you can experience the following symptoms:
+Without sufficient environmental moisture, you can experience:

 - Runny nose